jonatas/ideia.me/_posts/2022-09-07-using-the-timescale-gem-with-ruby.md

 I'd like to teach you how to use the gem with Ruby.
 Not Rails.
 Only plain Ruby and some ActiveRecord flavor that turns it more interesting.

 In this post, I will cover the basics of inserting, querying, looking at some timescale metadata, and the compression system.
-Soon, I'll cover more features like compression policies, continuous aggregates, and more advanced features.
+Soon, I'll cover more features like compression policies, [continuous aggregates][21], and more advanced features.

 If you want to run the complete example yourself, it's [alive][1] and belongs to the official [docs][2].
 If you find any bugs or want to improve the example, feel free to [submit a PR][3].